-- The coat is short, dense, smooth and shiny

-- The recognised colours / colour patterns are (with or without a mask):
+The recognised colours / colour patterns are (with or without a mask):

-- All shades of red, brown, yellow (fawn)

-- Brindle:

-Brindle is a colour pattern with irregular vertical lines of only black hair on red, brown or yellow base

-Irish markings are permissible to breed with, but should be discriminated against in the show ring.
+- all shades of red, brown, yellow (fawn) - brindle a colour pattern with irregular vertical lines of only black hair on red, brown, or yellow base - Irish markings are permissible to breed with, but should be discriminated against in the show ring. - All these colours and colour patterns should be accompanied by good pigmentation.

-- All these colours and colour patterns should be accompanied by good pigmentation. - No other colours or colour patterns and tan markings are acceptable.
+No other colours or colour patterns and tan markings are acceptable.

-16. SIZE
+SIZE

-Is determined by the ideal height at the withers and desirable ratios between the height and the measurements of the various parts of the external anatomy The ideal height for a dog is 66cm (lower than 60 cm is unacceptable) The ideal height of a bitch is 61cm (lower than 55 cm is unacceptable)
+Size is determined by the ideal height at the withers and desirable ratios between the height and the measurements of the various parts of the external anatomy.